-Marketing Myopia, first expressed in an article by Theodore Levitt in Harvard Business Review, is a short-sighted and inward looking approach to marketing which focuses on fulfillment of immediate needs of the company rather than focusing on marketing from consumers’ point of view.
+Marketing Myopia, first expressed in an article by Theodore Levitt in Harvard Business Review, is a short-sighted and inward-looking approach to marketing that focuses on fulfilment of immediate needs of the company rather than focusing on marketing from consumers’ point of view.

-When a company focus more on sales than on marketing and knowing about the consumers’ needs, that’s when marketing myopia strikes in.
+When a company focuses more on sales than on marketing or consumers’ needs, that’s when marketing myopia strikes in.

 What Is Marketing Myopia?

 Marketing myopia is a situation when a company has a narrow-minded marketing approach and it focuses mainly on only one aspect out of many possible marketing attributes.

 Marketing myopia strikes in when the short term marketing goals are given more importance than the long term goals.
-Some examples being –
+Some examples are:

 - More focus on selling rather than building relationships with the customers.